 Grabner holds an MA in Art History and a BFA in Painting and Drawing from the University of Wisconsin–Milwaukee, and an MFA in Art Theory and Practice from Northwestern University.
 She joined the faculty of the School of the Art Institute of Chicago in 1996, and became Chair of its prestigious Painting and Drawing department in the fall of 2009.
 She is also a senior critic at Yale University in the Department of Painting and Printmaking.
 Her writing has been published in Artforum, Modern Painters, Frieze, Art Press, and Art-Agenda, among others.
 Grabner also runs The Suburban and The Poor Farm with her husband, artist Brad Killam.
-She is co-curating the 2014 Whitney Biennial at the Whitney Museum of American Art along with Anthony Elms and Stuart Comer.
+She co-curated the 2014 Whitney Biennial at the Whitney Museum of American Art along with Anthony Elms and Stuart Comer.